radhikamagaji/Radhika-Magaji/README.md

 💡 I strive to combine my technical skills, artistic flair, and analytical mindset to create impactful data-driven solutions.

+🔭 I'm currently working on a project for a non-profit, helping them make the most of the donor database, by providing insights on their data and improving fund raising efforts.

 🤝 I aspire to work on projects that not only push the boundaries of what is possible but also positively impact people's lives.
-If you share a passion for data, art, or dance, I would love to connect and collaborate.
+If you share a passion for data, or art, I would love to connect and collaborate.
 Let's embark on this incredible journey together!

-🔭 I'm currently working on a project for a non-profit, helping them make the most of the donor database, by providing insights on their data and improving fund raising efforts.

 Skills: